zixinlin/Final/README.md

 # Result
 ***
-This report may be helpful to those who wish to open a restaurant in Beijing, but it should also be considered in terms of population movement, transportation convenience and rent in Beijing.
+This report may be helpful to those who wish to open a restaurant in Toronto, but it should also be considered in terms of transportation convenience and rent.